AshBT/graphreduce/README.md

 Graphreduce finds hierarchical community structure (compression patterns) in large complex networks.

-The code here attempts to be pretty lightweight and straightforward, the heavy lifting is done by:
+The code attempts to be pretty lightweight and straightforward, the heavy lifting is done by:

  - [GraphLab](http://graphlab.com)
  - [The map equation](http://www.mapequation.org/code.html)

 ## Some details

-Graphreduce was built to identify communities of like minded-people in large, internet-scale social networks (such as twitter, facebook, and youtube), and to identify the complex relations in and between these communities.
+Graphreduce was built to identify expert communities in large, internet-scale social networks (such as twitter, facebook and youtube).
 It can be used to find hierarchical structure in any directed weighted graph or network.

 We owe a lot to [GraphLab](http://graphlab.com/learn/), a free data analysis framework aimed at enabling web scale machine learning and complex network analysis.